jiaxins1028/MHW-impacts-on-Kelp-Populations/README.md

 [![DOI](https://zenodo.org/badge/759275381.svg)](https://doi.org/10.5281/zenodo.15009284)
 # MHW-impacts-on-Kelp-Populations
 Data and Code for the research of the relationship between marine heatwave (MHW) and long-term observational kelp in different populations.
+Raw species and  sea surface temperature (sst) datasets are large but easy to be downloaded through the providers' links below.
 MHW calculation uses https://github.com/coecms/xmhw.

 | Raw data | Source |
 |-----:|---------------|